-- Admission to the program is contingent upon good academic standing and acceptance by the department. - Graduation requirements include a minimum of half the student's course work completed at the 5000-level, successful completion of written and oral examinations, and successful completion of a professional portfolio and thesis. - Admission to the College of Education, which includes successful completion of the Illinois Test of Academic Proficiency or equivalent, is required prior to registration in any professional education courses. - All master's degree requirements must be completed within six years. - NOTE: Candidates must abide by all College policies stated in this catalog, unless exceptions or adherence to higher expectations are noted in program documentation.
+- Admission to the degree program is contingent upon good academic standing, acceptance by the department, and passing scores on the Illinois Test of Academic Proficiency. - Graduation requirements include a minimum of half the student's course work completed at the 5000-level, successful completion of written and oral examinations, and successful completion of a professional portfolio and thesis. - All master's degree requirements must be completed within six years.